trilitech/tezos-developer-docs/docs/reference/style-guide.md

 - The fields in a contract's storage are called "properties."

-- Don't use abbreviations for layers, as in "l1" or "l2."
-Say "layer 1" or "layer 2."
+- Use the full forms "layer 1" and "layer 2" when talking about layers.
+The abbreviations "L1" and "L2" (always capitalized) are acceptable later after you have introduced the concept of layers.

 ## Capitalization